 How good are the products?

 Also, do not put your main focus on the product prices of the company.
 The main thing you should look at is whether the products give the customers value for their money.
-The compensation should not be fully based on volume of sales and recruitment, but the time and effort you put in should also be considered.
+The compensation should not be fully based on the volume of sales and recruitment, but the time and effort you put in should also be considered.

 How are the terms and conditions of the plan?

-If you are given a terms and conditions booklet of more than three or four pages, then you are in for trouble.
+If you are given a terms and conditions booklet of more than three or four pages, then you are in trouble.
 The company should also not have the power to terminate you any time for vague reasons.